Plenty of data management models exist. In this article, you learn the benefits of using the “Orange” data management model.

 I will spare you the details of the long and hard analytical process and will go straight into some of my conclusions:

-- All of the models mentioned above are compatible with each other only to some extent.
+- All the models mentioned above are compatible with each other only to some extent.

-- If a company wants to measure its data management maturity, the data management model they are using should be aligned with a certain maturity model.
+- If a company wants to measure its data management maturity, the data management model they are using should be aligned with a particular maturity model.

-- All said above makes it very difficult to compare DM maturities and performance between different companies.
+- All said above makes comparing DM maturities and performance between different companies difficult.